abhn/abhn.github.io/about.md

 ---

 <h3 class="nice-title">Greetings!</h3>

 <p>I just keep doing stuff I love.
 I write about what I do, and sometimes, about people who annoy me.
 For anything, contact me at <b>abhishek[at]nagekar[dot]com</b></p>

-<p>Also, I use <strike><a href="" target="_blank">Facebook</a></strike>, <a href="https://twitter.com/abhisheknagekar" target="_blank">Twitter</a> and <a href="https://plus.google.com/+AbhishekNagekarMe" target="_blank">Google Plus</a>, if you would like to talk.
-I love to code applications in C++/Qt and sometimes Python.
+<p>I love to code applications in C++/Qt and sometimes Python.
 I also love to develop web applications, and use variety of frameworks in many languages which I am not very good at.
 Anyways, if you love code, you should totally check out my <a href="https://github.com/abhn" target="_blank">Github</a> where I post little projects I do.</p>

-<p>I love science, and I am always looking forward to learn anything that is new.
+<p>I love science, and I am always looking forward to learning anything that is new.
 I love sharing ideas, speaking about probability, evolution, future of life on earth and human behaviour.
 I love astronomy and astrophysics, and chances are, if you start a conversation with me, I will end up draging the topic to one of these.
 I have also recently started reading on particle physics and evolutionary biology, and consider them of my interest too.</p>

 <h3 class="nice-title">Reading List</h3>

-<p>I read.
-A lot.
-It is part of my quest to seek knowledge, to know how things work.
-Here is my reading list, the books that I've read or am reading in no particular order.
+<p>Books that I've read and highly recommend
 <ul>
   <li>The Grand Design - Leonard Mlodinow</li>
   <li>Relativity: The Special and the General Theory - Albert Einstein</li>